Mbd06b/bright/README.md

 * Foundations of Humane Technology https://www.humanetech.com/course - This self-paced online course prepares product teams to create technology that treats attention and intention as sacred, protects well-being, and builds our collective capacity to address humanity’s most urgent challenges.
 This course put into words what I understood but hadn't as well described.
 Start here.

-* Loomio https://github.com/loomio/loomio - decision-making tool for collaborative organizations, this is conceptually the closest thing so far to what I had in mind for the Bright App, creating rich meaningful feedbock for social technology.
-Try it out.
+Between Forby and Loomio these apps are conceptually the closest thing so far to what I had in mind for the Bright App, creating rich meaningful feedbock for social technology.
+Try them out:

+  * Forby https://forby.io - a tool available to give all members of large groups the opportunity to participate in proposing and approving ideas.
+Using a combination of approval voting and ranked choice voting dynamically handled on visible proposals, Forby makes it possbile to put ideas front and center and using technology to enhance a communities ability to build visible consensus.
+  * Loomio https://github.com/loomio/loomio - decision-making tool for collaborative organizations

 * Kolibri https://github.com/learningequality/kolibri - Kolibri Learning Platform: the offline app for universal education.
 IMO accessible and meaningful mastery/learning is a core component of any maximally informed society, Kolibri seems to have a mission to do that.
 * Hylo - https://github.com/Hylozoic - A Social coordination app, being developed for a thriving planet.
 While social seems to be a pain-point in technology, I'm hopeful the developers at Hylo can build something meaningful which could transcend our social morass.
 * Pol.is - https://github.com/compdemocracy/polis -  Polis is an AI powered sentiment gathering platform.
 More organic than surveys and less effort than focus groups, Polis meets the basic human need to be understood, at scale.